nezaj/Reference/python.md

 ```

 ### Python supports complex numbers
-Complex numbers are written with a suffix of j or J. Complex nubmers with a nonzero real componenet are written as (real +imagj) or can be created with te complex(real, imag) function
+Complex numbers are written with a suffix of j or J. Complex numbers with a nonzero real component are written as (real + imaginary) or can be created with the `complex(real, imag)` function
 ```
 >>> 1j * 1j
 (-1+0j)